-Brown discharge before a period is entirely normal and almost never a cause for concern.
-It is rare any type of period blood color or texture changes are.
+Brown discharge before a period is entirely normal and almost never cause for concern.
+In fact, period blood color or texture changes rarely are.
 Brown discharge in particular is a just result of older blood mixing with cervical mucus, but to ease your mind, let’s look at the most common causes of brown discharge before a period.

 Causes of brown discharge before a period: